girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 `MyWorker()` being the index into a batch data array.
 These tasks should be chained by having `MyWorker()` call the next `timer_start()` (for the next batch).
 The magic here is that Vim schedules any newly typed keystrokes between each `MyWorker()` invocation.
-Your plugin remains responsive to keystrokes while it keeps working in the background.
+Even though Vim is single-threaded your plugin remains responsive to keystrokes even while working on a long running task.

 ### Performance Measurement and Timing